Energia plans €3bn investment in renewable energy

 Utilities provider will invest across a raft of projects over next five years

 Energia has an existing supply of 1,200 MW including power from 22 owned and invested wind farms across Ireland.
 It also operates two major gas-fired power stations in Dublin.
-Photograph: iStock
+Pictured are Dr Gautam Bhandari, managing partner and founder at I Squared Capital and Energia Group chief executive Ian Thom.
+Photograph: Conor McCabe Photography

 Utilities provider Energia intends to invest more than €3 billion in renewable infrastructure over the coming five years, the company said on Monday.